MOTORCYCLE ACCIDENT LAWYER IN LOS ANGELES

 All drivers have a duty to watch out for motorcyclists.
 When they don’t, motorcyclists tend to suffer the consequences of drivers’ mistakes.
 To make matters worse, drivers and their insurance companies may try to pin the blame on the injured motorcyclist.
-If you’ve been hurt in a motorcycle accident, you need an aggressive attorney on your side to fight for the full compensation you deserve.
+If you’ve been hurt in fatal motorcycle accidents, you need an aggressive attorney on your side to fight for the full compensation you deserve.

 Contact us today for a free initial case review with a Los Angeles motorcycle accident attorney.
 We are available 24/7.
 We also charge no fees until we recover compensation for you.

 You might think that motorcycle accident cases are not any different from car accident cases.
 Unfortunately, our experience shows that motorcycle accident cases tend to be far more complicated for many reasons, including:

 - Motorcycle riders tend to suffer more serious injuries.
 Motorcycle riders do not have the benefit of a vehicle body equipped with seat belts and airbags.
 Motorcyclists are fully exposed in a collision or crash.
 As a result, riders often suffer more serious injuries than victims of other kinds of motor vehicle accidents.
 If a rider is still recovering when his or her claim reaches settlement negotiations or trial, we will need to ensure the recovery includes the rider’s future damages and expenses.